Lessons of a lawsuit: Trader Joe’s “Manuka Honey”

 Creams and Lotions

 Too numerous to list all, you can browse all products on our main lanolin page.
 In general, lanolin creams and lotions contain less than 10% lanolin because otherwise they would feel sticky.
-Our products can be divided between the classics and the newer versions.
-The classics have been used in New Zealand for decades, and many of our customers have adopted them as basic, excellent, daily moisturizers:
+A few products and lines we love:

 Your skin will thank you